Skip to content

 Returns:

-• (List[array], shape(3))
+• (List[ndarray], shape(3))

-Source code in minimalsym/core/special_geometry.py
+Source code in molsympy/core/special_geometry.py

 96